digital-blueprint/handbook/docs/frontend/theming.md

 ### App specific Slots
 Often there are app-specific slots or rather, activity-specific slots.
 These slots are often used for text customization.
-In the activity description, in the `src` folder of the application you can read which slots are avaiable.
+In the activity description, in the `src` folder of the application you can read which slots are available.

 You should place these slots in the `<template id= "global-override">` tag of your `index.html`.